helmuthdu/automate-frontend-workflow/README.md

 #### Testing

-It should run similarly to the Linters workflow but execute the `npm run test` command instead.
+It should run similarly to the Linters workflow, but execute the `npm run test` command instead.

 ```yaml
 # testing.yml